Agriculture: Nectarine Pest Management Guidelines

 General Properties of Fungicides Used in Nectarines

-captan phthalimide contact multi-site (M4) low highly toxic to honey bee larvae
+captan phthalimide contact multi-site (M 04) low highly toxic to honey bee larvae

-chlorothalonil (Bravo, Echo) chloronitrile contact multi-site (M5) low
+chlorothalonil (Bravo) chloronitrile contact multi-site (M 05) low

-cyprodinil (Vangard) anilinopyrimidine mostly contact, slightly systemic (on most crops) single-site (9) high8
+cyprodinil (Vangard) anilinopyrimidine contact, systemic on some crops single-site (9) high8

-dicloran (Botran) aromatic hydrocarbon contact, systemic single-site (14) medium
+dicloran (Botran**) aromatic hydrocarbon contact, systemic7 single-site (14) medium

 fenhexamid (Elevate) hydroxyanilide contact single-site (17) high8

-fosetyl-al (Aliette) ethyl phosphonates systemic unknown (33) low
+fosetyl-al (Aliette) ethyl phosphonates systemic unknown (P07/33) low

-mefenoxam (Ridomil Gold) phenylamide contact, systemic single-site (4) high8
+mefenoxam (Ridomil Gold) phenylamide contact, systemic single-site (4) high

-pyrimethanil (Scala) anilinopyrimidine mostly contact, slightly systemic (on most crops) single-site (9) high8
+pyrimethanil (Scala) anilinopyrimidine contact, systemic on some crops single-site (9) high8

-sulfur inorganic contact multi-site (M2) low highly toxic to native strains of western predatory mite (Galendromus occidentalis) and to parasites
+sulfur inorganic contact multi-site (M 02) low highly toxic to native strains of western predatory mite (Galendromus occidentalis) and to parasites

 trifloxystrobin (Gem) Qol2 contact, systemic7 single-site (11) high8